dminischetti/dminischetti.github.io/content/about.md

 ## **🌍 A Life Between Two Worlds**

-Born in **New York** 🗽, raised in **Italy** 🇮🇹, and now back in the city that never sleeps, my life has been a series of loops—like a recursive function that just won’t quit.
+Born in **New York**, raised in **Italy**, and now back in the city that never sleeps, my life has been a series of loops—like a recursive function that just won’t quit.

 I didn’t follow a straight path.
 After spending **nearly a decade wrestling with a computer science degree** that refused to cooperate, I built my own way forward.
 Instead of perfect grades, I gained a **problem-solving mindset** that helps me tackle challenges from unexpected angles.